 682 Principles of Executive Leadership (3).
-(Formerly Principles of Executive Management).

 A study of the behavioral sciences as they apply to management.
 The course includes such topics as leadership, participative management, group dynamics, and motivation.

 688 Business in a Global Environment (3).

 A study of the institutions and operations of international businesses.
 Emphasis will be on managerial policies and practices of firms operating in the global environment.